jsk-ros-pkg/jsk_3rdparty/ros_speech_recognition/README.md

 * `sound_play` (`sound_play/SoundRequestAction`)

   Action client to play sound on events.
-If the action server is not available or `~enable_sound_play` is `False`, no sound is played.
+If the action server is not available or `~enable_sound_effect` is `False`, no sound is played.

 ### Subscribing Topics